Karthik-Valmiki/new_repo/README.md

 ```
 Trigger Condition:
-  Platform outage is defined as sustained inability to receive or complete orders,
-  validated using third-party outage signals and rider-side activity patterns
+  Platform uptime below 100% for more than 45 continuous minutes
   AND time falls within food delivery peak window (12:00–14:30 OR 19:00–22:30)
-  AND rider was active on the platform at outage start
+  AND rider was active or logged in on the specific affected platform at outage start
   AND rider holds an active policy with the 24-hour activation window already passed

 Payout per interval: